camdenHurdStBonas/Portfolio-Optimization-in-RStudio/README.md

 port_cor <- port.obj$get.Cor()
 ```

+This will return the correlation matrix of all stocks in the portfolio.

 4. Minimum variance portfolio

 ```R
 # portfolio mvp
 port_mvp <- port.obj$get.MVP()
 ```

+This will return the weights and statistics of the Minimum Variance Portfolio.

 5. Mean-variance efficient portfolio